 - a.
 Redevelop the industrial sites along Bar End Road as mixed use development. - b.
 Improve facilities for pedestrians and cyclists on Bar End Road to connect the existing Park and Ride with the city centre. - c.
-Improve the walking connection along the River Itchen to connect the area towards the city centre.
+Improve the walking connection along the River Itchen to connect the area towards the city centre

-$\hfill \square$ Crown copyright and database rights 2024 OS AC000809217 - see page 564 traffic in the city itself.
+$\hfill \odot$ Crown copyright and database rights 2022 OS 100019531 - see page 562 traffic in the city itself.
 These opportunities need to be considered alongside the identified and emerging work through the Winchester Movement Strategy and the Winchester Local Cycling and Walking Plan (LCWIP).